Introduction to Machine Learning Platform

 A Microsoft Azure machine learning tool permits developers to build the models.
 It provides SDKs and services to quickly prep information, train, and deploy machine learning models.
 Improve productivity and prices with automobile scaling cipher & pipelines.
 Use these capabilities with open-source Python frameworks, such as PyTorch, Tensor Flow, and scikit-learn.

-- It uses the Azure Machine Learning Studio as its interface, having a drag & drop environment for building models.
+- It uses the Azure Machine Learning Studio as its interface, having drag & drop environment for building models.

 - It has automated programs to run decision trees, deep neural networks, classification, and regression.